 Almost every shin tattoo is at least 5-6 inches.
 The level of pain that may be felt is typically correlated with the size and complexity of a tattoo.

-The discomfort will increase throughout the course of a tattoo session because most shin tattoos are very large, especially as hormones like adrenaline start to diminish.
+The discomfort will increase throughout a tattoo session because most shin tattoos are very large, especially as hormones like adrenaline start to diminish.

 How Do You Make A Shin Tattoo Hurt Less?